Elmhurst firefighter Tim Lisowski, 36, was sworn as a lieutenant at Monday’s City Council meeting.

 DiCianni also reminded the public that input is needed as the search begins for a new city manager.

-"We have been privileged, delighted and very fortunate to have a city manager that has been with us since 1984 as a city manager, 40 years as a ctiy employee," he said of Tom Borchert, who will retire this summer.
-"Those are tough shoes to fill."
+"We have been privileged, delighted and very fortunate to have a city manager that has been with us since 1984 as a city manager, 40 years as a ctiy employee," he said of Tom Borchert, "Those are tough shoes to fill."

 From 7:30 to 9 p.m.
 Wednesday, Feb.
 23, the city will hold a public forum at City Hall to learn what residents want in a new city manager.DiCianni encouraged everyone to attend that meeting or to fill out an online survey.